stephanmantler/rad2ply/README.md

 ## Usage

 Right now, input and output files and various parameters are hard coded in `makeply.py` .
+The expected input data is currently undocumented but should not be too difficult to figure out.
 Make changes as desired and then simply run

     ./makeply.py